 Through the Manitoba Provincial Nominee Program (MPNP), prospective immigrants with skills and experience targeted by the province of Manitoba may receive a Manitoba Provincial Nomination Certificate, which boosts their chances to become Canadian permanent residents.

 The MPNP for Skilled Workers is locally driven and based on the needs of Manitoba employers.
 We select internationally trained and experienced workers who have the skills needed in the local labour market, and nominate them to receive Canadian permanent resident visas to settle and work in Manitoba.
+There are two streams:

 The MPNP for Skilled Workers Overseas nominates applicants who demonstrate an established connection to Manitoba through:

 - the support of family members or friends;

 - through previous education or work experience in the province; or

 - through an Invitation to Apply received directly from the MPNP as part of a Strategic Recruitment Initiative.

 You may pre-qualify for a Canada immigration program.

 In addition to demonstrating a strong connection to Manitoba, every candidate who wants to be considered under the Skilled Worker Overseas stream must score at least 60 points based on the following five factors in order to be eligible:

 If you do not have a connection to Manitoba, you are not eligible under this stream, regardless of your points total.
 The MPNP points system illustrated below is for your self-assessment and information only.
 The MPNP will complete a full assessment of any application it receives and scores each candidate based on the information supporting documentation you provide at that time, and according to the current criteria and information on eligibility, policy and procedure published on this website.